-Atlantic Cultivation has designed and will be installing a sophisticated HVAC system throughout the entire facility.
-This system will include air scrubbers, carbon and HEPA filters to mitigate odour escaping from the facility.
+Atlantic Cultivation has designed a sophisticated HVAC system that will be installed throughout the entire facility.
+This system will include air scrubbers, carbon and HEPA filters to mitigate all odour escaping from the facility.
 Through regular Health Canada inspections, the facility will be assessed continuously on its odour protection practices.

-APPENDIX 4 will provide information pertaining to the HVAC system.
+APPENDIX 3 will provide information pertaining to the HVAC system.